lisonge/vite-plugin-monkey/README.md

 # vite-plugin-monkey

-will support tampermonkey and Violentmonkey and greasemonkey
+will support Tampermonkey and Violentmonkey and Greasemonkey